How to Save Money on a Wedding: 90 Tips from Wedding Pros

 90. Look for Student Performers

-“They cost less than professional musicians and are often eager for the experience,” she wrote.
-“If you don’t live near a college, look up local music teachers and see if they have any top students to recommend.”
+Don’t live near a college or university?
+Look up local music teachers and see if they have any top students to recommend.